cloudera/hue/docs/sdk/sdk.md

 ![File Browser](file_browser.png)

 If you were to wrap your HTML response in a DIV and give it a CSS class that was different for each view of your application with the purpose of styling it, you'd discover that you wouldn't be able to style the content that got moved into the header of the application window.
-This is because the JavaScript class that manages that window (JBrowser) is the thing that actually moves content out of JFrame and into its header (a JBrowser has a JFrame, but JFrame doesn't have any real knowledge that it's in a JBrowser).
+This is because the JavaScript class that manages that window (JFrame.Browser) is the thing that actually moves content out of JFrame and into its header (a JFrame.Browser has a JFrame, but JFrame doesn't have any real knowledge that it's in a JFrame.Browser).

 So if you want to style your header or any of your other content depending on which view of your application is displayed you instead define that view by wrapping your response with a special DIV.
 This DIV is given the CSS class `view` and is a root level node (i.e. its direct parent is the BODY tag).
 You can give it additional classes if you want to, but these will only wrap the content area when it is displayed.
 In addition to the `view` CSS class, you assign this DIV an ID - one of the very few places where it's ok to use IDs.
 When such a response comes back, JFrame finds it and passes along the value assigned to the ID of this element as the "view" *and removes the ID attribute from the DOM element*.
 When JFrame renders your response, this ID will *not* be present.

-Instead, JBrowser takes this ID and assigns it as a class name to the element that contains both the header and the body of your application.
+Instead, JFrame.Browser takes this ID and assigns it as a class name to the element that contains both the header and the body of your application.
 In this manner you can have styles that will affect both your header and body, despite the fact that these are split apart.

 Here's what that HTML might look like: